 Frozen drinks, those blended alcoholic concoctions that tend to mask their alcohol content with sweetness, are a specialty all their own.
 While many frozen cocktails pack a powerful alcoholic punch, a good number of those could substitute as a tasty dessert.
 Enter the Frozen Mudslide.

 One source puts its origin at the Wreck Bar in the Cayman Islands.
-It didn't gain stateside popularity until the 1980s however, and is now pretty much a staple at places that specialize in this genre of blended adult drinks.
+However, it didn't gain stateside popularity until the 1980s and is now pretty much a staple at places that specialize in this genre of blended adult drinks.

 Blended Mudslide Recipe

 For an easy mudslide drink recipe, measure the following ingredients into a blender.
 Add the ice after you have poured the ingredients in.

 The recipe is for a 6 oz. glass to serve 1:

 - 1 1/2 oz.
 Vodka (make it good vodka.
 You don't have to go Grey Goose here, but avoid the cheap stuff that will give you a wicked hangover.)

 - 1 oz.
 Bailey's (or other brand) Irish cream

 - 1 oz.
 Kahlua (or other brand) coffee liqueur